 Read the essays of the 2022 winners here.

-Submissions to the contest will reopen in February, 2024.
+Submissions to the contest reopen February 6, 2024.
 The prize is open to people who are either currently or formerly incarcerated (in any form of confinement: jail, prison, detention center, electronic monitoring, or other).